In Matthew 11 we have Jesus' description of John the Baptist and His role in the kingdom...

 It's The River Jordan.
 Jordan means "descender".
 Jesus contains and brings heaven to earth by descending to us...in human form....

-And giving all of Himself as a River pours out its substance to bring life, life, life.
+And giving ALL of Himself as a River pours out its substance to bring life, life, life.
+Only life.

-The "force" or "harpazo" here is the force of the Living Waters which is washing away our sin by baptism.
+The "force" or "harpazo" here is the force of the Living Waters which is washing away our old nature (or sin) by baptism.
 We enter the water as testimony that we are willing to experience Jesus life thru death burial and resurrection.
-We are "choosing" by our force of will to experience a new birth in Christ.
+We are "choosing" by our free will to experience a new birth in Christ.
+We are submitting our will (or combining our will) to His will in this powerful Kingdom outpouring of a flowing River.

 So we have the force of the waters and the force of our free will combining in baptism.

-And we have the force of John's guiding hands to help the individual in submersion or burial under the waters.
+And we have the force of John's (prophet Elijah"s) guiding hands to hold the individual in submersion or burial under the waters and to bring them back up into new life.
+Both...Descension & Acension.
+Ephesians 4:8-12.

 The waters represent The River which flows from His Throne & Sanctuary as in Rev. 22 & Ez.
 42. This is an expression of God's kingdom.
-His thoughts, His rule, His character, His intentions, His good will in bringing us salvation.
+His thoughts, His rule, His character, His intentions, His good will in bringing us to salvation.
 His good will in pouring out His life for us.
+His plan to wash & then fill us to overflowing.
+His plan to give us a new life.

 As it says in Psalms 42....

-Deep calls to deep....All your waves and billows have swept over me...in the roar of your waterfalls.
+Deep calls to deep...In the roar of your waterfall....All your waves and billows have swept over me.

 This is why Jesus completes His comments about John the Baptist by saying....